• SELLING YOUR GUITAR? We pay top dollar for vintage Fender, Gibson, and Martin instruments.

 • Refinished guitars typically lose 40-50% of their value

-Hardware Replacements
+Hardware replacements

 • Tuners: Original Klusons are often replaced with modern alternatives